Edit

-This article is for people who use screen readers such as Microsoft's Narrator, JAWS, NVDA or Apple's Voiceover.
-You learn how to use the Azure AI Studio with a screen reader.
+This article is for people who use screen readers such as Microsoft's Narrator, JAWS, NVDA, or Apple's Voiceover.
+In this quickstart, you're introduced to the basic structure of Azure AI Foundry and discover how to navigate around efficiently.

-Most Azure AI Studio pages are composed of the following structure:
+Most Azure AI Foundry pages are composed of the following landmark structure:

-• Banner (contains Azure AI Studio app title, settings, and profile information)
+• Banner (contains Azure AI Foundry app title, settings, and profile information)

 For efficient navigation, it might be helpful to navigate by landmarks to move between these sections on the page.